Recovering from I/O and Media Errors

 If you are dealing with a motor failure, then you have only a limited number of minutes of runtime or a limited number of reboots before the drive fails completely.
 So you have to act carefully and efficiently.
 Media and cable failures are less time sensitive.

 If your system is mostly operational and you have a fairly recent backup, then try to read off your most critical data as quickly as possible.
 If you already have software to control your cooling fan speeds, turn them up to maximum.
 But if the system is becoming unstable, shut it down and leave it off for at least half an hour to let things cool down.

 Regardless of what the problem may be, both the computer and drive should be powered by a stable wall-socket before you do anything else.
-If an external drive only misbehaves when its powered by USB or Firewire then you can be pretty sure that its power needs are not being met.
-That could mean that the drive itself is needing more power than it should, which in turn could indicate that the drive motor is is failing.
-It could also indicate problems with the computer's power supply, USB or Firewire ports, or just a software glitch.
+If an external drive only misbehaves when its powered by USB, Firewire, or Thunderbolt then you can be pretty sure that its power needs are not being met.
+That could mean that the drive itself is needing more power than it should, which in turn could indicate that the drive motor is failing.
+It could also indicate problems with the computer's power supply, ports, or just a software glitch.